Edouard127/reddit-placebot-2023/README.md

 Each client has an assigned pair of point to color, which represents the pixel that must be exchanged for the right one, of your image.

 ## How to avoid getting banned
-Use a rotating tor configuration
+Use a rotating Tor configuration

 Put this in a file named `torrc` on Windows at %APPDATA%\tor\
 ```